 Payment for services or your co-pay is due at your visit unless arrangements have been made in advance.
 If insurance information is available before your visit, Cypress Pointe Pain Management will file your claim.
 Then, we will only collect the deductible, co-pay or other amount for which the patient is responsible.
 If not, we will provide a copy of your bill to file with your insurance carrier for reimbursement.

 We will gladly assist in filing a claim with your insurance company.
 Before we bill you, we bill your insurance provider, including Medicare, and any secondary insurance providers.
 During this billing process, you will also receive monthly billing statements so you are aware of any insurance activity.
 The statement will show that the balance is pending with insurance.
 We do not accept Medicaid as a primary insurance and will verify your current coverage at each visit.
 Please bring your current insurance card to each visit.
-If we are unable to verify your insurance, you may be listed as self-pay, which requires payment in full for the service.

 If there are any further applicable charges (such as an insurance co-pay) we accept the following methods for payment on your account: cash, check, credit cards (Visa, MasterCard, & Discover), debit cards or money orders.